In today’s market, understanding what salespeople want in their next career move is imperative.

 Before we dig in, it’s important to understand the reality of the market.

 While it’s not all doom and gloom, we are in a bit of a sales crisis.

-These are the top myths that harm my clients and prospective clients the most – and what to do instead.
+All that being said, these are the top myths that harm my clients and prospective clients the most – and what to do instead.

 I wish I could say that the wolf of Wall Street image of salespeople ringing gongs and doing whatever it takes to rake in the cash was dead.
 But sadly, it’s not.

 That said, it IS a serious misconception to think that top VP of Sales and salespeople are motivated by money first and foremost.
 In fact, comp is far from being first on their list.